Caitlyn Jenner: Fatal car collision

 In February 2015, Jenner was involved in a fatal multiple-vehicle collision on the Pacific Coast Highway in Malibu, California.
 Kim Howe, an animal rights activist and actress, was killed when Jenner's SUV ran into Howe's car.
 Accounts of the sequence of collisions have varied, as have the number of people injured.

 Prosecutors declined to file criminal charges, but three civil lawsuits were filed against Jenner by Howe's stepchildren and drivers of other cars involved in the collision.
 Jessica Steindorff, a Hollywood agent who was hit by Howe's car, settled her case in December 2015.
 Howe's stepchildren settled their case in January 2016.
 Financial details were not disclosed in either case.

-Tel Aviv

-On June 13, 2025, Caitlyn posted images from inside a bomb shelter in Tel Aviv, showing that she and Israeli influencer Regev Gur were taking cover amid the chaos and ongoing airstrikes outside.
+June 2025 trip to Israel

+Jenner arrived in Israel on June 12, 2025, to attend the Tel Aviv Pride parade scheduled for the next day.
+The parade was cancelled due to the start of the Iran–Israel war in the early hours of the morning of June 13.
+In the hours prior to the war breaking out, Jenner toured the Gaza envelope communities impacted by the October 7 attacks.
+With Iranian missiles falling on Israel, Jenner, along with many Israelis, sought refuge at a public bomb shelter.
+Israeli influencer Regev Gur posted to social media a photo of himself drinking wine with Jenner from inside the bomb shelter.
+Although Gur eventually removed the photo, it nonetheless went viral.

+With Israel closing its skies to civilian aviation, Jenner was stranded.
+She eventually left Israel on June 15 by crossing a land border with Jordan, delaying her departure by only 24 hours.
+Prior to her departure, her hosts organized a farewell ceremony, which was attended by Tel Aviv's deputy mayor, Asaf Zamir.